chamithlkml/php-cmd-line-operator/README.md

     }
 }
 ```
-You may call this methos in command line as below
+You may call this method `custom_method` in command line as below
 ```
 php cmd.php --custom_method --param1 100 --param2 abcd
 ```